Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

 Relations (\ref{eq:discrete_mdiff_1scale_0_density},\ref{eq:discrete_mdiff_1scale_0_energy}) are discrete equivalents of the continuity relation (\ref{eq:pressure_1time_mdiff_0}).
-Assuming $\mu_{12}\sim o(M^{0})$, at steady state these relations mean that $\ord{p}{1}$ is free of chequer-boards if and only if the discrete divergence of the zeroth order velocity is zero.
-In practice, we know of no case - either in the literature or in our own studies - where this scheme has produced steady solutions with non-constant $\ord{p}{1}$, and Rieper provides an argument that this scheme will damp the divergence on the convective timescale on Cartesian grids \cite{rieper_low-mach_2011}.
-Although approaching a divergence free solution as $M\to0$ is appealing, as this is the incompressibility condition, it means that this scheme cannot have a Brezzi-Pitk\"aranta stabilisation term, so will be susceptible to chequerboard-modes on $\ord{p}{2}$ and higher order pressure fields, as we shall see in numerical examples later.
-Lastly, the momentum relation (\ref{eq:discrete_mdiff_1scale_0_momentum}) is consistent with the continuous relations (\ref{eq:velocity_1time_mdiff_0}), with retained diffusion terms of the correct order (even after assuming a diagonal scheme with constant $\ord{p}{1}$).
-The scheme therefore reproduces all the relevant asymptotic relations, and is suitable for simulating convective low Mach number flow, although with the caveat of potentially being susceptible to chequer-board modes on $\ord{p}{2}$ or higher order pressures.
+Assuming $\mu_{12}\sim o(M^{0})$, at steady state these relations mean that $\ord{p}{1}$ is free of chequer-boards \textit{iff} the discrete divergence of the zeroth order velocity is zero.
+In practice, we know of no case - either in the literature or in our own studies - where this scheme has produced steady solutions with non-constant $\ord{p}{1}$, and Rieper \cite{rieper_low-mach_2011} provides an argument that this scheme will damp the divergence on the convective timescale on Cartesian grids.
+Although approaching a divergence free solution as $M\to0$ is appealing, it means that this scheme will be susceptible to chequerboard-modes on $\ord{p}{2}$, as we shall see in numerical examples later.
+Lastly, the momentum relation (\ref{eq:discrete_mdiff_1scale_0_momentum}) is consistent with the continuous relation (\ref{eq:velocity_1time_mdiff_0}).
+The scheme therefore reproduces all the relevant asymptotic relations, and is suitable for simulating convective low Mach number flow, but with the caveat of potential chequer-board modes on $\ord{p}{2}$.